WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-IS.md

 **Next meeting**

+## Date: 28 May 2021

+* Chat about Turing Way chapter, 'Collaborating using sensititve data'.
+EK keen to collaborate on this.
+* Question about Jupyter notebook on GitHub repository - do demonstrate how it works, could I have it open a 'sample' (not real) patient document saved on the GitHub repository?

 ## Date: 8 April 2021

 * We spent the meeting opening an issue in the Turing Way, which proposes [a new sub-section to an existing Turing Way chapter](https://github.com/alan-turing-institute/the-turing-way/issues/1842) 🎇